The John Macleod Charitable Trust

 • Support for registered charities only: The trust funds other registered charities rather than operating direct services or funding individuals

-• Limited public profile: Very little information available online about specific grants, trustees, or application processes
+• Limited public profile: Very little information available online about specific grants, or application processes

-• Contact may be possible: A phone number is registered, though it's unclear if this is monitored for funding inquiries
+• Contact may be possible: A phone number and registered address are available, though it's unclear if these are monitored for funding inquiries

 🎯 You've done the research.
 Now write an application they can't refuse.